Convergence of Diffusion Models Under the Manifold Hypothesis in High-Dimensions

 Throughout the paper we assume that the reach is bounded from below by $\tau > \tau_{\min}$; we refer to \cite{aamari2018} for a detailed discussion about the necessity of this assumption.

-The smoothness of the manifold is determined in terms of the smoothness of local charts~\cite{lee2013introduction}, and in the case when the manifold is embedded into $\R^D$ this means that for all $y\in M$ the manifold can be locally represented as a graph of a $\beta$-smooth one-to-one function $\Phi_y: U_y\subset\R^d\mapsto \R^D$, where $0\in U_y$ is an open set and $\Phi_y(0) = y$.
+The smoothness of the manifold is determined in terms of the smoothness of local charts~\cite{lee2013introduction}; when the manifold is embedded into $\R^D$ this means that for all $y\in M$ the manifold can be locally represented as a graph of a $\beta$-smooth one-to-one function $\Phi_y: U_y\subset\R^d\mapsto \R^D$, where $0\in U_y$ is an open set and $\Phi_y(0) = y$.
 If this holds we say that the manifold $M$ is $\beta$-smooth.